MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 MSAnalytics.setTransmissionInterval(600)
 ```

-The transmission interval value must be between 3 seconds and 86400 seconds (1 day) and this method must be called before the service is started.
+The transmission interval value must be between 3 seconds and 86400 seconds (one day) and this method must be called before the service is started.

 ## Retry and back-off logic

 App Center SDK supports back-off retries on recoverable network errors.
 Below is the retry logic:

-* 3 tries maximum per request.
+* Three tries maximum per request.
 * Each request has its own retry state machine.
-* All the transmission channels are disabled (until next app process) after 1 request exhausts all its retries.
+* All the transmission channels are disabled (until next app process) after one request exhausts all its retries.

 Back-off logic

-* 50% randomization, 1st retry between 5 and 10s, second retry between 2.5 and 5 minutes, last try between 10 and 20 minutes.
+* 50% randomization, first retry between 5 to 10 seconds, second retry between 2.5 to 5 minutes, last try between 10 to 20 minutes.
 * If network switches from off to on (or from wi-fi to mobile), retry states are reset and requests are retried immediately.